vncg/react-admin/docs/CustomApp.md

 +import { ConnectedRouter } from 'react-router-redux';
 +import { Switch, Route } from 'react-router-dom';
 +import withContext from 'recompose/withContext';
--import { Admin, Resource } from 'react-admin';
+-import { Admin, Resource } from 'vn-kooch-react-admin';
-+import { TranslationProvider, Resource } from 'react-admin';
++import { TranslationProvider, Resource } from 'vn-kooch-react-admin';
-import restProvider from 'ra-data-simple-rest';
+import restProvider from 'vn-kooch-data-simple-rest';
-import defaultMessages from 'ra-language-english';
+import defaultMessages from 'vn-kooch-language-english';
 +import { MuiThemeProvider } from '@material-ui/core/styles';
 +import AppBar from '@material-ui/core/AppBar';
 +import Toolbar from '@material-ui/core/Toolbar';